wuliwuxin/ERIS/README.md

 - **EGC** (ICCV'23): Energy-guided diffusion-based model
 - **Golan et al.** (NeurIPS'24): Adversarialy-trained energy-based classification

-## Acknowledgments

-### Institutional Support
-- **Southwest Jiaotong University**: School of Computing and Artificial Intelligence
-- **Hong Kong University of Science and Technology**: Research collaboration and support
-- **Engineering Research Center of Sustainable Urban Intelligent Transportation**: Ministry of Education funding and resources

-### Special Recognition
-- **Anonymous Reviewers**: For constructive feedback that significantly improved the work
-- **Open Source Community**: For maintaining the tools and libraries that made this research possible
-- **Academic Conferences**: AAAI, ICLR, KDD, NeurIPS for providing platforms to share and advance research

-*This work builds upon the collective efforts of the machine learning and time series analysis communities.
-We are grateful for the open science practices that enable reproducible research and collaborative progress.*

 ---

 **⭐ If you find ERIS helpful, please consider giving us a star!**